Spalding, Lincolnshire: Television

 Local news and television programmes are provided by BBC Yorkshire and Lincolnshire and ITV Yorkshire.
 Television signals are received from the Belmont TV transmitter, BBC East Midlands and ITV Central can also be also received from the Waltham TV transmitter.

 Radio

 The town is served by both BBC Radio Cambridgeshire and BBC Radio Lincolnshire.
 Other radio stations are Smooth East Midlands, Greatest Hits Radio Lincolnshire and Hits Radio Lincolnshire.
 The town had a community radio station, Tulip Radio, which broadcast from 2009 until it was uprooted in 2017.

 Newspapers

-The town's local newspapers are Spalding Guardian, Lincolnshire Free Press, Spalding Today and Spalding Voice.
+The town's local newspapers are Spalding Guardian, Lincolnshire Free Press, Spalding Today, The Spalding Herald and Spalding Voice.